chnanc001/MR-Teleop/README.md

 ![Alt text](https://github.com/chnanc001/MR-Teleop/blob/master/Videos/hand_drawing.jpg?raw=true)

 ### Teleoperating using Hand Tracking
 In 'Teleoperating' mode users can control the PSM1 arm of the dVRK using hand tracking.
-The robot arm will only move when the uers fingers are pinched as shown in the video below.
+The robot arm will only move when the users fingers are pinched as shown in the video below.

 https://github.com/chnanc001/MR-Teleop/assets/41545306/586302ab-6c9d-42d8-ac5e-37b9c6576328